 Portrait (2002) by Laurent Jacquy, Vivement Dimanche

-Bodan Litnianski (1913-2005) migrated around 1930 from Ukraine to France, where he got employment as a bricklayer and a mason.
+Bodan Litnianski (1913-2005) migrated around 1930 from Ukraine to France, where he got a job as a bricklayer and a mason.
 After World II, that saw him captivated, he returned to France and bought a house in Viry-Noureuil near Chauny in the north of France.

-He had to restore this old house and when he was doing this he also decorated some outside walls with shells.
-This entailed that the neighbours went to denote the site as a garden of shells, the name under which this art environment ultimately has become known in publications.
+He had to restore this old house and when doing this he also decorated some outside walls with shells.
+This entailed that the neighbours began to denote the site as a garden of shells, a name also used in publications about this art environment

 After he had decorated the exterior walls, Litnianski continued the project by decorating the garden along the street.
-He would haunt the region and collect thrown away materials, like puppets, toys, all kinds of scrap...
+He would haunt the region with a moped and collect discarded materials, like puppets, toys, all kinds of scrap...

 He arranged these objets trouvés into very colourful columns which he erected in the front garden.
 All constructions were made very solid.
 Litnianski stood his ground in masonry indeed.

 picture © 2018 Francis David